-AGWM missionaries will transfer over with candidate status to U.S. Missions.
+World Missions missionaries will transfer over with candidate status to U.S. Missions.
 When the required budget is raised and the missionary has attended Candidate Orientation, Assemblies of God U.S. Missions appointment will be granted.

-Years of service completed in AGWM will be considered when determining the service increment benefit for the missionary's Assemblies of God U.S. Missions salary.
+Years of service completed in World Missions as a fully appointed missionary will be considered when determining the service increment benefit for the missionary's U.S. Missions allowance.